everything we learned from wes anderson about 'isle of dogs'

 He got to work with his dream cast, and they inspired the animation.

 According to Anderson, stop-motion animation throws up some peculiar problems that you just don’t get with other forms of filmmaking.
 For example, you might find out, two and half years into a project, that one of your puppet characters can’t actually smile.
 Anderson says these unconventional issues are all part of the fun though and that, “There’s always a way around it, you figure out a solution, you have no choice.”
-The entire movie escues digital techniques in favour of embracing old fashion techniques and instead shooting everything possible ‘in camera’, so although some shots are combined digitally, there’s no real CGI involved.
+The entire movie abstains from digital techniques in favor of embracing old fashion approaches, shooting everything possible "in camera.
+So although some shots are combined digitally, there’s no real CGI involved.

 It gets political.